dmace2/distal-radius-implant-identifier/readme.md

 6. On the iPhone, go to Settings -> General -> VPN & Device Management -> Apple ID option selected in Xcode under team -> Trust.

 <img src="./readme_utils/install_step6.png" width="100px"/>

-#Troubleshooting
-1. In case the python scripts don't work, make sure you're in the correct conda environment (in case you are, try recreating it after removing it)

 ## Retraining the model